 • Labour only suppliers (including recruitment, cleaning, bricklayers, carpenters and security)

 • Labour and material suppliers (including groundworkers, roof tilers and plasterers).

 • Selected suppliers of raw materials which may be sourced from outside the UK.

 Engage with our Supply chain identified as a higher risk

-Review their own procedures on Modern Slavery and assist where necessary to ensure our policies are aligned and ensure that a zero-tolerance approach is reflected across our supply chain.
+Review their own procedures on Modern Slavery and assist where necessary to ensure their policies are aligned and ensure that a zero-tolerance approach is reflected across our supply chain.

-A revised site induction procedure will be introduced as well as a system of site checks on an irregular basis to audit compliance.
+A revised site induction procedure has been introduced as well as a system of site checks on an irregular basis to ensure compliance.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant members of staff.
-All directors have been briefed on the subject.
+Providing training to all relevant members of staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business including provision of directors’ briefings on the subject.

 This Statement has been approved by the Board of Churchill Retirement Living Limited and in accordance with the requirements of the MSA it will be reviewed and updated annually.